What are Location Searches?

 Filed: January 25, 2007

-When the search engine attempts to analyze an address, it might take a query and expand it to find a number of possible matches.
+When the search engine attempts to analyze an address, it might take a query and expand it to find several possible matches.
 For example, when a search engine attempts to find the location “155 Abe Ave.
-Great Neck N.Y.” it might take a number of steps.
+Great Neck N.Y.” it might take many steps.